avo-hq/docs.avohq.io/docs/2.0/fields/select.md

 ## Computed options

 You may want to compute the values on the fly for your `Select` field.
-You can use a lambda for thatwhere you have access to the `model`, `resource`, `view`, and `field` properties where you can pull data off.
+You can use a lambda for that where you have access to the `model`, `resource`, `view`, and `field` properties where you can pull data off.

 ```ruby{5-7}
 # app/avo/resources/project_resource.rb